coreyshuman/coreyshuman.com/content/articles/embedded-code.md

 <info-box>
   <template #info-box>
-    This is a vue component inside markdown using slots
+    This is a Vue component inside markdown using slots
   </template>
 </info-box>